Detailed Boracay travel guide with DIY Boracay itinerary with budget including places to see in Boracay.

 - Health Declaration Card (HDC)

-- Hotel Booking confirmation (Should be accredited hotels in Boracay)
+- Copy of Hotel Booking confirmation (Should be accredited hotels in Boracay)

 IMPORTANT: Stay updated about the latest government, hotel, and airline regulations before traveling.
 Local government units may also have additional travel requirements.
 For further information, contact the following numbers: